kamath-abhijith/TDOA_Localisation/README.md

 ## Documentation

-`instructions.pdf` contains the necessary instructions for the assignment. `solutions.pdf` contains theory and algorithms.
+`docs/instructions.pdf` contains the necessary instructions for the assignment. `docs/solutions.pdf` contains theory and algorithms.

 ## Installation